Jose-Pedro-Pinto/LP-P1/README.md

 # LP-P1
-First project of LP (Laboratorio de computadores-Computer lab).<br>
+First project of LP (Laboratório de computadores-Computer lab).<br>
 Objective:<br>
 Development of a simple <b>compiler</b> with a limited number of instructions.<br>
 For a detailed description on how to compile and run check "README.txt".<br>